postaverse/postaverse/README.md

 Your Postaverse will be ready at `http://localhost:8000`!

+## Content System Architecture

+Postaverse uses a unified content handling system that combines blog and post functionality:

+- **Content Components**: All content (posts and blogs) is handled by the same set of components in the `App\Livewire\Content` namespace
+- **Type-Based Behavior**: Components use a `type` parameter ('post' or 'blog') to determine behavior and rendering
+- **Consistent UI**: Unified templates maintain a consistent user experience across different content types
+- **Code Efficiency**: Shared code reduces duplication while maintaining distinct content type features

 ## Join Our Community

 We'd love your help making Postaverse better!
 You can: